yt-dlp/yt-dlp/README.md

                                      music_offtopic.
 You can prefix the category
                                      with a "-" to exempt it.
 See
                                      https://wiki.sponsor.ajay.app/index.php/Segment_Categories
                                      for a description of the categories.
-Eg:
+E.g.:
                                      --sponsorblock-query all,-preview
     --sponsorblock-remove CATS       SponsorBlock categories to be removed from the video file, separated by commas.
 If a